 - Which new skills are you trying to learn?

-Some meetings are important, and I advise you to participate on them when it’s possible.
+Some meetings are important, and I advise you to participate when possible.
 In spite of that, you won’t have much to contribute in these meetings if you don’t focus on the 7 items I’ve just listed.
 Do save some time in your schedule to focus on that, and you will see your participation in meetings get more useful and productive.

 - New technologies: the product manager must be aware of new technologies to know how they can impact her product.
 How does mobile access impact the product?
 The user wants to access via smartphone?
 To do what?
 Social networks, how can the product take advantage of them?
 Non-relational databases, what are the benefits and shortcomings?
 Go, Google’s new programming language, where is it better than the language used in the product?
 And where is it worse?
 Smartwatches, smartglasses, how does this impact the product?
 How do you expect to interact with the product on these new interfaces?